andy489/Introduction_to_Programming_CPP/Tasks.md

 ## 6. Strings

+**6.01.** Write an implementation of:
+- strlen;
+- strcmp;
+- strcat;
+- strcpy.

-**6.01.** Write a function with signature void revert(char* text), which converts the given string as a parameter, replacing all lowercase Latin alphabets with uppercase and reverse.
+**6.** Write a function with signature void revert(char* text), which converts the given string as a parameter, replacing all lowercase Latin alphabets with uppercase and reverse.
 Do not use the built-in string library.

-**6.02.** Write a function which checks whether a string is а substring in another string.
+**6.** Write a function which checks whether a string is а substring in another string.
 If true, the functions must return the index to the first position the substring is located in the string, else return -1.

-**6.03.** Write a function which counts words in char* text.
+**6.** Write a function which counts words in char* text.
 A "word" is defined to be a single or a sequence of characters different from ' ', '\t', '\n'.
 If the array of characters is empty, the function must return -1.

 ## 7. Functions and recursion